 Hamer became a national figure during the summer as the co-founded the Mississippi Freedom Democratic Party (MFDP).
 The Democratic Party in Mississippi barred black participation.
 As a consequence black and white activists in the state created the MFDP.
-Since 1964 was a Presidential election year, and the regular Democrats had threatened to withhold support to the national Democratic ticket, Hamer and other MFDP leaders traveled to the National Democratic National Convention in Atlantic City to argue that they should be the official delegation from Mississippi to the convention.
+Since 1964 was a Presidential election year, and the regular Democrats had threatened to withhold support to the national Democratic ticket, Hamer and other MFDP leaders traveled to the National Democratic National Convention in Atlantic City, New Jersey to argue that they should be the official delegation from Mississippi to the convention.
 Hamer, vice president of MFDP, spoke before the Credentials Committee protesting the all-white delegation from Mississippi.
 Although President Lyndon Johnson gave an emergency presidential press conference to prevent her testimony from going live over the three television networks, her speech was later aired across the country.
 In stirring testimony she described the oppressive conditions she and other black Mississippians faced on a daily basis and urged recognition of the MFDP to encourage blacks to register to vote.

 Senator Hubert Humphrey who was campaigning for the vice presidential nomination, led a group of high level Democratic Party activists to persuade Hamer and the MFDP to accept a compromise that would allow token (non-voting) representation in the regular Mississippi Democratic delegation.
 Hamer and the MFDP rejected the compromise and returned to Mississippi.
 Her campaign, however, led to significant reforms in the way delegates are selected for the national Democratic Party conventions.
 Beginning in 1968, the Democratic Party required equality of representation in state delegations.